Abddo9/TensorSwarm/README.md

 ### ROS

-ROS Kinetic is required which can be found [here](http://wiki.ros.org/kinetic/Installation)
+ROS noetic is required which can be found [here](http://wiki.ros.org/noetic/Installation)

 ### Python Dependencies

-Note that ROS does not support Python 3, so all python dependencies must be installed for Python 2.
+Note that ROS noetic supports Python 3, so do not use Python 2.

 `pip install tensorflow-gpu`
+`pip install joblib`

 If you want to use the Tensorforce integration you also need to install it as described [here](https://github.com/reinforceio/tensorforce)